 - Bundle of Zipline and Advanced High Ropes Course is €25 per person.

 Please note:Restrictions apply.
 Zipline and Octagon High Ropes Course participants must be age 12+, minimum height 1.3m and maximum 120kg weight.
 You should arrive in Visitor Centre at least 30 minutes before allocated time to register.
 The start of the course is approx. 15 min. walk from the Visitor Centre.

 Tree Top Walk

-Try completing the new Tree Top Adventure Walk at Castlecomer Discovery Park.
-This new activity is one of the most popular attractions kids and families.
+Try completing our Tree Top Adventure Walk.
+This activity is one of the most popular attractions kids and families.
 Walk high above the tree tops, ten metres above the ground, this 140 metre long course gives a birds eye view of the park to those brave enough to take the walk.
-It is pertect for a family adventure, team building, or school trip
+It is perfect for a family adventure, team building, or school trip.

 Family Fun Tip:- Minimum height and age restrictions apply.
 Age 7+

 The outdoor climbing wall has various levels of difficulty for all to enjoy.

 Minimum age, height and weight restrictions must apply: You must be 7+ years, 1.2 metres in height; maximum weight 120kg/19 stone.